foureyes/csci-ua.0480-spring2017-008/final-project.markdown

 * You must use Express and MongoDB (or other server-side framework and database with permission)
 * You must write your own code, with annotations/references added for any code sourced from books, online tutorials, etc.

-### Scoring Rubric
+### Grading Rubric

+__Completing the milestones leading up to the due date is required!__ Milestones 1 - 3 are worth over half of your final project grade.

+* (15 points) Milestone #1 - requirements, draft data model, and a skeleton application
+* (20 points) Milestone #2 - deployment attempt and a single working form
+* (20 points) Milestone #3 - two working forms and proof of work on research topics
+* (45 points total) Completed project
-* (30 points) minimum 3 x forms or ajax interactions (__excluding login__)
+    * (15 points) minimum 3 x forms or ajax interactions (__excluding login__)
-* (9 points) minimum 3 x any of the following (can be the same):
+    * (6 points) minimum 3 x any of the following (can be the same):
         * original Constructors (that is, a constructor you've written yourself), including methods added to prototype
         * Object.create (where prototype matters)
         * es6 classes
         * original higher order functions or these built-in higher order functions on the Array object: map, reduce, filter
-* (8 points) minimum 2 x mongoose schemas
+    * (2 points) minimum 2 x mongoose schemas
-* (10 points) stability / security
+    * (9 points) stability / security
         * simple validation on user input to prevent application from crashing
         * doesn't allow user input to be displayed unescaped directly on page
         * pages that require authentication cannot be accessed without authentication
         * data specified as private to a user cannot be viewed by another user
         * etc.
     * (5 points) _originality_
         * is not mostly based on existing homework
         * majority of code is not from online tutorial
-* (30 points) 3 x milestones:
-    * requirements and model
-    * deploy and partial implementation
-    * nearly finished
     * (8 points) worth of research topics; see below

 {% comment %}